 To shop: => Shop

-Our beef is organic grass fed and finished, which means their diet consists almost completely of natural herbicide free grass & hay.* Our cattle graze on beautiful rolling hills far from industrial pollution during the spring, summer and autumn months.
+Our beef is pasture raised, grass fed and finished, which means their diet consists almost completely of natural herbicide free grass & hay.* Our cattle graze on beautiful rolling hills far from industrial pollution during the spring, summer and autumn months.
 During the winter months, they eat high quality hay.
 Grass fed beef is usually much leaner than cattle that are entirely grain fed and somewhat smaller than conventional cattle.
 But this type of beef offers superior taste.
 (To understand the distinctions between grass fed versus grain fed see below.)

-Our beef is raised Without Hormones, Antibiotics or GMO food in their feed and they also only eat the type of food that is their natural diet – grass.
+Our beef is raised without Hormones, Antibiotics or GMO food in their feed and they also only eat the type of food that is their natural diet – grass.
 As a result, the quality and the taste of our beef has been highly praised.
 Here a few things our customers had to say: TESTIMONIALS

 Distinctions of Grass Versus Grain Fed Beef

 There are people who sell so called ‘natural beef’, they can even call it organic because mistakenly, they think that there is nothing closer to organic than this.
 They also claim that there are no hormones and no antibiotics in the cattle feed.
 However, upon closer investigation, we found that the feed of the cattle is GMO corn.
 So we dropped that option fast, knowing that this didn’t sit well with us and will not sit well with our customers.
-If you want to know more about GMO, I have a short article: Corn and GMO Study.
+If you want to know more about GMO’s, I have a short article: Corn and GMO Study.